GraveyGrumps/PythonWipe/README.md

 Work with all os's

 Phases:
-1.
+..1.
-  a.
+  ...a.
 Be able to delete a directory/file
   b.
 Be able to store a list of directories to watch
   c.
 Be able to check the time of the directory/file 2.